joao-luizi/AI-CSV-Analyser/README.md

 # Configuration

 After cloning you will need to create a virtual enviroment for the app.
-Reqirements.txt has all necessary packages.
+Requirements.txt has all necessary packages.

 Run pip install -r requirements.txt from the command line.